MonuJangra-git/SSH_log_monitoring-alerting_and_banning_/README.md

 - ✅ Scales to millions of log entries

 ### 3. **Modular Architecture**
-- ✅ Separate concerns: email_handler, file_handler, firewall_blocker
+- ✅ Separate concerns: email_handler, file_handler, firewall_auto_ip_blocker
+- ✅ All modules live in `working/` directory
 - ✅ Easy to extend with new detection patterns
 - ✅ Pluggable components for custom workflows